Understood

 Elisa Schaar

-Elisa Schaar (AB Harvard, DPhil Oxford) is a Visiting Tutor in History and Theory at the Ruskin.
+Elisa Schaar is a Senior Tutor in Art History and Theory.

 Email elisa.schaar@rsa.ox.ac.uk